Dafiely-nyan/Unity-Eventer/README.md

 `DestroyOnLoad = false` means that after a new scene is loaded (in a single mode) this event wont be destroyed.
 You will only set this to false if this event is declared in an object thats will be present in all scenes and never be destroyed (Singleton with `DontDestroyOnLoad()` call).
 By default `DestroyOnLoad` is set to `true`.
-Event must be public and non static to be seen.
+Event must be public to be seen.

 Then in any MonoBehavior you can listen to this event: